-The city's fiscal year 2015 budget allocates about \$95 million for almost 1,600 parent coordinator positions.
-The average salary plus fringe benefits is about \$59,500.
-If the city hired only one parent coordinator per school building, about 428 positions would be reduced, saving about \$26 million.
-In the 2013-2014 school year, schools employed approximately 1,400 secretaries performing general services.
-Schools also employ additional secretaries performing payroll, timekeeping, and purchasing duties.
-General services secretaries have an average salary plus fringe benefits of \$69,000, so if each school building employed only one, savings would add up to almost \$17 million.
-Together, savings from sharing these noninstructional staff among schools in shared facilities could save the city \$42 million.
+The city's fiscal year 2016 budget allocates about \$93 million for almost 1,600 parent coordinator positions.
+The average salary plus fringe benefits is about \$58,400.
+If the city hired only one parent coordinator per school building, about 452 positions would be reduced, saving about \$26.3 million.
+In the 2014-2015 school year, schools employed approximately 1,300 secretaries who perform general services.
+Schools also employ additional secretaries who perform payroll, timekeeping, and purchasing duties.
+General services secretaries have an average salary plus fringe benefits of \$71,893, so if each school building employed only one, savings would add up to more than \$10 million.
+Together, savings from sharing these noninstructional staff among schools in shared facilities could save the city \$37 million.

 PROPONENTS MIGHT ARGUE that many new small schools have opened in large school buildings that previously housed only one school and in most cases was served by only one general services secretary and one parent coordinator.
 They could also point out that some co-located schools already share other staff such as librarians and that the Department of Education has allowed the elimination of parent coordinators at certain schools in the past.
 In addition, they might also argue that because other types of secretaries employed by individual schools also perform various administrative duties, more than one general services secretary per building is redundant.
 OPPONENTS MIGHT ARGUE that maintaining these positions for each school in a building helps those schools maintain their own identity.
 Sharing positions would also create uncertainty in terms of the supervisory chain of command and might undermine the DOE's mandate that each Principal be the "CEO" of their school.
 It would also result in schools being treated differently, with those not sharing facilities having an advantage over schools that are co-located since they would not be sharing personnel.